Statistical inference for rough volatility: Minimax Theory: Proof of Theorem

 so that $d_{test}(\mu, \nu) = \tfrac{1}{2} \norm{\mu-\nu}_{TV}$.
 We denote by $\mathbb{P}_f^n$ the law of the observations $(S_{i/n})_i$ given $\eta W^H_t = f(t)$.\\

 The following two results are key to the proof of the lower bounds.
-They replace respectively Propositions 4 and 5 of \cite{gloter2007estimation}.
-First, we show that the law of the observation is somewhat close whenever the underlying volatilities are close.
+They respectively extend Propositions 4 and 5 of \cite{gloter2007estimation} in our more general setting.
+First, we show that the law of the observations is close whenever the underlying volatilities are close.

 \begin{prop} Let $f$ and $g$ be two bounded functions.
 Then there exists $c_0>0$ such that